 The Inter-Integrated Circuit ( $I^2C$ ) bus provides bi-directional data transfer through a two-wire design (a serial data line SDA and a serial clock line SCL), and interfaces to external $I^2C$ devices such as serial memory (RAMs and ROMs), networking devices, LCDs, tone generators, and so on.
 The $I^2C$ bus may also be used for system testing and diagnostic purposes in product development and manufacture.
-The LM3S2608 microcontroller includes two $I^2C$ modules, providing the ability to interact (both send and receive) with other $I^2C$ devices on the bus.
+The LM3S2948 microcontroller includes one $I^2C$ module, providing the ability to interact (both send and receive) with other $I^2C$ devices on the bus.

-The Stellaris® IC interface has the following features:
+The Stellaris® I2C interface has the following features:

-- Two IC modules, each with the following features: - Devices on the IC bus can be designated as either a master or a slave - Supports both sending and receiving data as either a master or a slave - Supports simultaneous master and slave operation - Four IC modes - Master transmit - Master receive - Slave transmit - Slave receive - Two transmission speeds: Standard (100 Kbps) and Fast (400 Kbps) - Master and slave interrupt generation - Master generates interrupts when a transmit or receive operation completes (or aborts due to an error) - Slave generates interrupts when data has been sent or requested by a master - Master with arbitration and clock synchronization, multimaster support, and 7-bit addressing mode
+- Devices on the IC bus can be designated as either a master or a slave - Supports both sending and receiving data as either a master or a slave - Supports simultaneous master and slave operation - Four IC modes - Master transmit - Master receive - Slave transmit - Slave receive - Two transmission speeds: Standard (100 Kbps) and Fast (400 Kbps) - Master and slave interrupt generation - Master generates interrupts when a transmit or receive operation completes (or aborts due to an error) - Slave generates interrupts when data has been sent or requested by a master - Master with arbitration and clock synchronization, multimaster support, and 7-bit addressing mode